-Project:

-Inspector:Date of Inspect ion: This Inspection Checklist is to assist in keeping equipments of the manufacturer, federal, state, local e or to c hange or supersede any YES NO ACTION COMMENTS All GFCIs have been tested and are functioning correctly.
-All temporary wiring is properly secured out of reach and off of walking-working surfaces.
-All temporary wiring is properly protected with no current- carrying conductors exposed.
+Project: Address: Contractor: Inspector:Date of Inspe ction: This Inspection Checklist is to assist in keeping equipme procedures listed do not claim to be all inclusive or to chamanufacturer, federal, state, local regulations, codes, or ange or supers • YES NO ACTION COMMENTS All GFCIs have been tested and are functioning correctly.
+All temporary wiring is properly secured out of reach and off walking-working surfaces.
+All temporary wiring is properly protected with no current-carrying conductors exposed.
 All work areas are adequately illuminated.
 Protective covers are in place over all temporary lighting.
 All temporary power panels are kept clear of wet areas.
-Temporary power panels have all protective covers in place.
-All breakers and fuses are properly labeled.
-Lockout / Tagout equipment is available and procedures are followed.
+Temporary power panels have all protective covers in All breakers and fuses are properly labeled.
+Lockout / Tagout equipment is available, and procedures are followed.
 Other: